 - 6. Click Execute - 7.
-Confirm the database is version 5.0 or 5.1.
-This update is not suitable for versions earlier than 5.0 or 5.2 or later:
+Confirm the database is version 5.2.
+This update is NOT suitable for versions earlier releases:

-- 8. Backup the existing database to a safe location - Open the supplied PM52 Upgrade Phase 1.sql script file.
-This is located in the Advanced folder of the PMES distribution.

-10. If necessary amend the database name located at the top of the script (see diagram below):
+- 8. Backup the existing database to a safe location - Open the supplied PM53 Upgrade Phase 1.sql script file.
+This is located in the Advanced folder of the PMES distribution. - 10.
+If necessary amend the database [name], contained in square brackets, located at the top of the script (see diagram below):